You can learn a lot from the competitive landscape.

 Robbie Richard increased traffic by 272% in 30 days without spending a dime.
 After creating a valuable post, he used Buzzbundle, another social monitoring tool, to identify the people who already shared and linked to similar content in the past so he could target them, sort of like retargeting.
 Social monitoring can expand your media presence, engage more on social networks and help find your target market.

 Feel Unique, Europe’s largest retailer of premium beauty products, took advantage of brand mentions to get links.

-When they started monitoring brand activity and responding immediately to any opportunities, more link juice was passed to their domain name.
+When they started monitoring brand activity and responding immediately to any opportunities, more link juice was passed to their domain name, improving their market share.

 They started converting unlinked brand mentions into backlinks.
 Interestingly, this resulted in links from authoritative sites such as Hollywood Life, The Express, Daily Star and Glamour Magazine.
 They saw a 198% increase in site traffic, and sales increased by 41%.

 Love it or hate it, SEO is an integral part of inbound marketing.
 It’s not going away anytime soon, so give it your attention.